 Mexican Posadas are a yearly Christmas tradition that is celebrated throughout Latin and North America.
-If you’d like to know more about the history and culture surrounding the Posadas, see this article we recently published (insert link).
-But, for now, let’s talk about the most important and looked forward to aspect of the Posadas.
+Let’s talk about the most important and looked forward to aspect of the Posadas: the food.

 Food is something that brings people together in joy and harmony, especially around the holidays.
 It’s the one time of year we can stuff our faces with rich, warm soul food and not even feel a little bit bad about it.
-Food and drink is always abundant around Christmas, and the Posadas have some of the tastiest traditional dishes of all.
+Las posadas food and drinks are always abundant, with some of the tastiest traditional dishes of all the Holiday season.

 Tamales are enjoyed year round in Latin America, but the making and serving of them around Christmas time and Mexican Posadas hold special meaning.
 It represents the bringing together of family and friends to share in a labor of love, assembling and rolling dozens of tamales to be enjoyed by the entire neighborhood.